Vigaash-Lingeswaran/WarioWare-game/README.md

 - Star Collector: Collect all of the 8 stars across the screen

 Controls:
+- Super Wario: Use the arrow keys (< and >) for moving forward and backward.
+Use spacebar to jump.
+- Star Collector: Use the mouse to tap the stars!

 Credits:
 -Built using the GODOT engine (Windows)